 Music resides at the heart of this park, with fiddle, banjo, guitar, mandolin and autoharp producing the Ozark Mountain sound.
 A 1,000-seat theater hosts live concerts in season, bringing legendary artists from all facets of American music to the stage.
 When booking a visit, The Cabins at Dry Creek at the park provide a pleasing blend of homespun décor, modern comforts and friendly service.
 Nestled in the Ozark Mountains, these cabins all reside at ground level, featuring different layouts and options to suit your stay.
 Most rooms have an option of a secured pass-through door allowing guests the chance to combine rooms.

 PETIT JEAN STATE PARK

-An Arkansas original, 3,471-acre Petit Jean State Park resides atop Petit Jean Mountain.
-The park mirrors the mountain’s beauty with its rustic-style, native log and stone facilities constructed by the Civilian Conservation Corps beginning in 1933.
-The CCC built trails, roads, bridges, cabins and the focal point of the park, the historic Mather Lodge, a 24-room lodge overlooking Cedar Creek Canyon.
+An Arkansas state park original, 3,471-acre Petit Jean State Park resides atop Petit Jean Mountain.
+The area mirrors the mountain’s beauty with its rustic-style and native log and stone facilities constructed by the Civilian Conservation Corps beginning in 1933.
+The CCC built trails, roads, bridges, cabins for future guests.
+But the focal point of the park is the historic Mather Lodge, a charming 24-room state park lodge overlooking Cedar Creek Canyon.

 There’s no better way to explore The Natural State than from an Arkansas State Park grand lodge.
 Begin planning at arkansasstateparks.com/accommodations/lodges